paul7dxb/Obsidian-Web-Dev/Frameworks/Django/2 - Routes/a - Routes & Views.md

 - Matches first part to app (e.g /blog)
 - Uses `include` to send remaining request (taking away blog) to app url.py

+## Type of Views

+- Function Based Views
+	- URL pattern directed to view, which is a function
+	- handles logic for route and then renders template
+- Class based view
+	- More built in functionality

 # Setting Up Routes
 Create new app within website (e.g blog)
 Seperates part of project